-In the case of Newly Qualified Teachers (NQTs), whose appraisal arrangements are different, pay decisions will be made by reference to the outcome of the statutory induction process.
+In the case of Early Career Teachers (ECTs), whose appraisal arrangements are different, pay decisions will be made by reference to the outcome of the statutory induction process.
+ECTs will be assessed in September, and awarded pay progression if they have qualifying service amounting to 26 weeks within the previous school year, and are meeting the standards of their ECT year.